-Minnesota’s Department of Corrections makes it easy to find someone in their prison system.
+MN’s Department of Corrections makes it easy to find someone in their prison system.
 Their offender locator system is easy to use, and all you need is the person’s name.
 Once you see a list of offenders, you can click each one to look at the details.
-You can view mug shots from different angles, name, birth date and status information.
+You can view mugshots from different angles, name, birth date, and status information.
 You will also see offenses and the facility where they are being detained.
-You can also use third-party online search portals for even more information and a complete report of their entire criminal history.
+You can also use Minnesota prison inmate search online for even more information and a complete report of their entire criminal history.

 Creating Public Jail Records

-Part of the responsibility of the Minnesota Department of Corrections is to create and keep jail records for the entire time an inmate is incarcerated.
+Part of the responsibility of the MN Department of Corrections is to create and keep jail records for the entire time an inmate is incarcerated.
 Those jail records get updated by local parole officers once the person is released.
-The journey begins when someone is arrested, and as they progress through the Minnesota justice system, everything is documented.
+The journey begins when someone is arrested, and as they progress through the MN justice system, everything is documented.
 Each inmate has their own prison ID, and their jail records get recorded under that number.
 This coordination helps to keep them all in one place so other law enforcement agencies can look someone up quickly and make changes or updates.
-The Minnesota jail record system is shared between all law enforcement agencies within the state.
+All information is avalable inthe Minnesota inmate records search tool.

 Criminal Justice Quick Facts

 Minnesota Parole Population

 Minnesota parole population as of the beginning of 2016 counted 6,810 people, 167 paroles per 100.000 population.
 That’s by 265 people more compared to the previous year, which has increased by 3.9%.